 - "activity" refers to the range of activities individuals can undertake to help improve their chances to find, keep and change jobs or create their own job.
-For example, attending a course facilitated by a training provider is an activity. - "activity supervisor" refers to your supervisor while at an employment services activity or placement; - "Department's IT System" formerly known as ESSWeb, refers to the online system for records keeping related to Employment Services Programs as managed by the Department, may also be known to providers as Workforce Australia Online for Providers. - "participants" refers to individuals eligible for receiving Workforce Australia Services, undertaking Workforce Australia Services (including Workforce Australia Online), Transition to Work, ParentsNext and other Employment Services, a full list of covered activities is available at Attachment A; - "provider" is a general term which refers to any employment services provider offering an activity listed in Attachment A; caseload provider; non-caseload provider; referring provider; non-referring provider.
-Workforce Specialists specialise in providing support to individuals. - "Work for the Dole CSP host organisations" refers to host organisations, landowners, lease holders and farms who are receiving assistance from participants undertaking Work for the Dole Community Support Projects as defined in the Workforce Australia Deed of Standing Offer; - "WHS incident" refers to any incident, event or near miss that resulted in, or may have resulted in, harm to a person or property.
+For example, attending a course facilitated by a training provider is an activity. - "activity supervisor" refers to your supervisor while at an employment services activity or placement; - "Department's IT System" formerly known as ESSWeb, refers to the online system for records keeping related to Employment Services Programs as managed by the Department, may also be known to providers as Workforce Australia Online for Providers or the Workforce Australia Digital Platform. - "participants" refers to individuals eligible for receiving Workforce Australia Services, undertaking Workforce Australia Services (including Workforce Australia Online), Transition to Work, Parent Pathways and other Employment Services, a full list of covered activities is available at Attachment A; - "provider" is a general term which refers to any employment services provider offering an activity listed in Attachment A; caseload provider; non-caseload provider; referring provider; non-referring provider. - "Work for the Dole Community Support Projects (CSP) host organisations" refers to host organisations, landowners, lease holders and farms who are receiving assistance from participants undertaking Work for the Dole Community Support Projects as defined in the Workforce Australia Deed of Standing Offer;

+• "WHS incident" refers to any incident, event or near miss that resulted in, or may have resulted in, harm to a person or property.